SHoltkamp1996/ReactStyle/README.md

 ```

 ## PropTypes
-* PropTypes will help you to ceep your code clean and structured
+* PropTypes will help you to ceep your code clean and structured.
 * Always define defaultProps for all non-required props.

 ```jsx